 The path to becoming a surrogate mother can seem long and daunting, with a lot of “hoops” to jump through.
-In fact, although there are many surrogacy steps in between application and embryo transfer, the average time it takes to get from your initial application to your first pregnancy test is about 8-10 weeks, although this can vary greatly depending on many factors.
+There are many surrogacy steps in between application and embryo transfer, and the average time it takes to get from your initial application to your first pregnancy test can vary greatly depending on many factors.
 Here’s a breakdown of the surrogacy process, step by step:

 Filling out forms and completing all required paperwork.